 Runner up: Stream Big Ten Network live on fuboTV

-fuboTV is a sports-first streaming platform that has Big Ten Network, FS1, FS2 and PAC 12 Networks.
+fuboTV is a sports-first streaming platform that has Big Ten Network, ESPN, ESPN2, FS1, FS2 and PAC 12 Networks.

 There’s 30 hours of Cloud DVR, and you don’t even need to rely on that to record games. fuboTV has a “lookback” feature that works like an on-demand for all kinds of sporting events that aired in the last 72 hours.

-Regional Fox Sports channels are available along with locals like CBS, FOX and NBC in many parts of the U.S. You can look over fubo’s channels to see what locals are offered in your area.
+Regional NBC Sports networks are available along with locals like ABC, CBS, FOX and NBC in many parts of the U.S. You can look over fubo’s channels to see what locals are offered in your area.

-With a fuboTV subscription, you can sign in to the BTN TV app, FOX Sports Go app for live streams of college football games outside of your home.
+With a fuboTV subscription, you can activate the BTN TV app for live streams of college football games outside of your home.
 There are about 39 apps that you can sign into total on your streaming device or smartphone.